Financial-Times/atam4ex/README.md

 iex -S mix
 ```

-Test results will also be reported, as normal, to the console, so details of failures etc. appear in the application logs.
+Test results will be reported, as normal, to the console, so details of failures etc. appear in the application logs.

-Test results can also be obtained programatically by calling `ATAM4Ex.Collector.results/0` (or `ATAM4Ex.Collector.results/1`),
+Test results can also be obtained programatically by calling `ATAM4Ex.Collector.results/0`
-which is what the Web Server does.
+(or `ATAM4Ex.Collector.results/1`), which is what the Web Server does.

 ## Default Web server